From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Experiments and Results

+To incorporate equivariance loss $\mathcal{L}_E$ into previous models, we set its weighting parameter to $\eta = 0.1$.
+To validate this choice, we perform training of \mbox{\gramreg} models with $\eta$ values ranging from 0 to 10.
+Results in \mbox{\cref{tab:ablation_eta}} indicate that performance is robust for $\eta > 0$.
+Only when the equivariance loss is entirely removed from training (setting $\eta = 0$), we observe a measurable negative effect on the results.
+We report mean values and standard errors over four independent trainings to show the significance of this effect.

 To identify an optimal weighting $\lambda$ of the style loss in \cref{eq:training_objective}, we train \gramreg models with different values for $\lambda$ and MSE online registration metric.
-A quantitative evaluation of the trained models in \cref{tab:style_weights} shows that larger values for $\lambda$ up to $\lambda$ = 0.75 achieve the best MI, RMSE, and SSIM scores.
-This indicates that the reconstruction loss should be given a stronger weight but should not be used alone ($\lambda = 1$).
-The highest overlap of predicted cell instances measured by the F1 score is obtained for a balanced weighting with $\lambda$ = 0.5.
+A quantitative evaluation of the trained models in \cref{tab:style_weights} shows that larger values for $\lambda$ up to $\lambda$ = 0.75 achieve the best evaluation scores.
+This indicates that the reconstruction loss should be given a stronger weight but should not be used exclusively ($\lambda = 1$).

 A visual comparison of predictions of \gramreg models trained with different choices for $\lambda$ is shown in \cref{fig:compare_style_loss_weight} for selected crops from the test data.
 By using $\mathcal{L_R}$ only (i.e. $\lambda = 1$), the model is unable to reconstruct details from the \crv staining.
 It is only able to locate strongly pronounced structures such as the granular layer delineated in (ii).
 Independent of the style loss weighting, the models do not resolve individual cell instances present within the granular layer.
 Instead, they capture the overall cell density, represented by a continuous dark purple color.
 By increasing emphasis on $\mathcal{L}_S$ (i.e. with decreasing values for $\lambda$), the generator is able to reconstruct details such as neuronal cell bodies in less dense regions in (i)-(iv) and blood vessels in (i).
 It is also able to generate Glial cells to match the appearance of white matter in (i) and (iii).
 However, generators trained with an overweighting of style loss also tend to miss some strongly pronounced structures in the predictions, such as the blood vessels shown in (i) or the Betz cells in (iv).